rajanim/selective-search/README.md

 # Getting Started

 ### Compile
-To compile the current version of selective-search, you will need the following list of software running on your machine.
+To compile the current version of selective-search, you will need to have the following list of software running on your machine.
 * Java, Scala, Apache Maven (versions as listed in version compatibility section)

  In order to verify the above listed softwares are running on your machine, confirm with commands below.